 Offered autumn and spring.
-Prereq., philosophy major or minor, or consent of instr.
+Prereq., philosophy major or minor, WRIT 101 (or higher) or equivalent or consent of instr.
 An examination of leading approaches to moral philosophy through a careful reading of classical texts in the Western tradition.
 A more thorough treatment of the material offered in PHL 110E.
 Intended primarily for philosophy majors and minors.